Background pattern

 If you are currently taking galantamine tablets or oral solution, your doctor may decide to switch you to galantamine prolonged-release capsules.
 If this applies to you:

-• Take the last dose of galantamine tablets or oral solution at night.
+• Take your last dose of galantamine tablets or oral solution at night.

 • The next morning, take your first dose of galantamine prolonged-release capsules.

-DO NOT take more than one capsule in a day.
-While taking a daily capsule of galantamine prolonged-release, DO NOT take galantamine tablets or oral solution.
+DO NOT take more than one capsule per day.
+While taking one daily galantamine capsule, DO NOT take galantamine tablets or oral solution.

 Galantamine capsules should be swallowed whole and NOT chewed or crushed.
 Take your dose of galantamine once a day in the morning, with water or other liquids – DO NOT chew or crush the contents.